-I recently earned my third finish in the notorious Hardrock 100.
+The last time I raced Hardrock 100, it delivered a lesson on the value of downhill run training.
 The high-altitude race is notorious because it features an average elevation of over 11,000 feet and includes more than 32,000 feet of climbing and descending.
 Every race is a learning experience.
-This time around, Hardrock delivered a lesson on the value of downhill run training.

 The Hardrock Downhill Story